OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 Components
 ----------

-A :class:`.ChemicalSystem` is composed of many 'component' objects, which together define overall system.
+A :class:`.ChemicalSystem` is composed of many 'component' objects, which together define the overall system.

 Examples of components include:

 * :class:`.ProteinComponent`: an entire biological assembly, typically the contents of a PDB file.
 * :class:`.SmallMoleculeComponent`: typically ligands and cofactors
 * :class:`.SolventComponent`: solvent conditions
-* :ckass:`.ProteinMembraneComponent`: an explicitly solvated protein-membrane system, including box vectors.
+* :class:`.ProteinMembraneComponent`: an explicitly solvated protein-membrane system, including box vectors.

 Splitting the total system into components serves three purposes: